DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/index.md

 # Start Observing

 DCE 5.0 platform enables the management and creation of multi-cloud and multi-cluster environments.
-Building upon this capability, Observability Insight serves as a unified observability solution for multiple clusters.
-It collects observability data from multiple clusters by deploying the insight-agent plugin and allows querying of metrics, logs, and trace data through the DCE 5.0 observability products.
+Building upon this capability, Insight serves as a unified observability solution for multiple clusters.
+It collects observability data from multiple clusters by deploying the insight-agent plugin and allows querying of metrics, logs, and trace data through the DCE 5.0 Insight.

  __insight-agent__ is a tool that facilitates the collection of observability data from multiple clusters.
 Once installed without any modifications, it automatically collects metrics, logs, and trace data.